Press and Credential Policies

 2. With the exception of Eagle beat reporters reporting on the team on a daily basis and producing daily reports, all passes are approved and issued on a game-by-game basis.
 The Athletics Department also reserves the right to credential all media on a game-by-game basis if deemed necessary.

 3. All passes and credentials are non-transferable without prior approval from the Georgia Southern Athletics Communications Office.
-Passes used by any member of a credentialed outlet without specific editorial assignment or by non-working members of the organization are subject to revocation upon University request.
+Passes used by any member of a credentialed outlet without a specific editorial assignment or by non-working members of the organization are subject to revocation upon University request.

-4. Due to limited space and to ensure compliance with NCAA guidelines, credentials for "free-lance" writers or photographers will not be considered without a specific assignment received in writing by the assigning organization.
+4. Due to limited space and to ensure compliance with NCAA guidelines, credentials for "freelance" writers or photographers will not be considered without a specific assignment received in writing by the assigning organization.

 5. Georgia Southern and the NCAA prohibit the issuance of credentials to representatives of an organization that regularly publishes gambling information, such as "tout sheets" or "tip sheets."
 Georgia Southern will not issue credentials to organizations whose primary function is to deliver news related to the recruitment of student-athletes unless owned and operated under a national parent company.